German submarine U-546: Third patrol

 On 10 November 1944 U-546 was reassigned to the 33rd U-boat Flotilla based at Flensburg, where she received a 14-day overhaul, eventually departing Kristiansand in Norway, on 2 March 1945.
 The boat proceeded to the eastern coast of North America on 10 March 1945 with six companions.
 In mid-April the group was ordered to commence operations individually.
 On 23 April the submarine was spotted surfacing north-west of the Azores by aircraft from USS Bogue as part of Operation Teardrop.
 The planes were looking for U-boats carrying V-1 flying bombs and V-2 rockets, which intelligence suggested were going to be used to attack American cities.
 Depth charges were dropped just after the boat submerged, but failed to damage her hull.

 Sinking

 On 24 April 1945, U-546 made contact with the destroyer escort USS Frederick C. Davis and proceeded to attack, firing a stern torpedo.
-The destroyer turned into it and was hit, which tore the DE apart and sent her down with heavy loss of life.
+The destroyer escort turned into the torpedo and was hit, which tore her hull apart and sent her down with heavy loss of life.